 Social phobia often persists if left untreated, causing many people to avoid activities that they would otherwise like to do.

-Exposure therapy (see What Is Exposure Therapy?) is effective.
+Exposure therapy is usually effective.
 But arranging for exposure to last long enough to allow people to get used to the anxiety-provoking situation and grow comfortable in that situation may not be easy.
 For example, people who are afraid of speaking in front of their boss may not be able to arrange a series of speaking sessions in front of that boss.
 Substitute situations may help, such as joining Toastmasters (an organization for those who have anxiety about speaking in front of an audience) or reading a book to nursing home residents.

 Cognitive-behavioral therapy may also help.
 With this therapy, people learn to do the following:

-Antidepressants, such as selective serotonin reuptake inhibitors (SSRIs), and benzodiazepines (antianxiety drugs) can often help people with social phobia.
+Antidepressants Drug Treatment for Depression Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
+Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more , such as SSRIs, and benzodiazepines (antianxiety drugs) can often help people with social phobia.
 SSRIs are usually preferred because they, unlike benzodiazepines, are unlikely to interfere with cognitive-behavioral therapy.
 Benzodiazepines affect the central nervous system (brain and spinal cord) and can cause sleepiness and memory problems.

-Beta-blockers may be used to reduce the increased heart rate, trembling, and sweating experienced by people who are distressed by performing in public, but these drugs do not reduce anxiety.
+Beta-blockers may be used to reduce the increased heart rate, trembling, and sweating experienced by people who are distressed by performing in public, but these drugs do not reduce anxiety itself.